Skip to Content

 How are Navy commands providing support in the local schools?

-Active Duty service members are volunteering in the local schools by providing support for Back to School events, academic ceremonies, Veteran's Day events, fall festivals, Career Day events, Friday Family Fun nights, and other special events.
+Active Duty service members are volunteering in the local schools by providing support for Back to School events, academic ceremonies, Veteran's Day events, fall festivals, Career Day events, Friday Family Fun nights and other special events.
 Service members enjoy providing community service to the local schools and have provided years of support to NAS Jacksonville area schools.

 What partnership opportunities are available to my command?